Trees – do you need permission to cut them down?

 - It is within a property, which is part of a relatively new development (up to five years), and may be covered by conditions on the original planning permission – contact the Tree Officer at your local authority for more information.

-- Not within your garden, orchard, churchyard, within inner London boroughs or public open space and is above 5 cubic metres per calendar quarter of felling*.
+- Not within your garden, orchard, churchyard, within inner London boroughs or public open space and is in excess of 5 m³ per calendar quarter of felling*.

 - Lopping and topping (which usually includes tree surgery, pruning and pollarding).